waindinifitri/backendSkillTest/README.md

 1. Input validation

    a.
 Student Table
-      - notEmpty on name input validation
+      - notEmpty on name input validation,
-      - validation on image input, follows as a default image if user didnt upload any of them
+      - validation on image input, follows as a default image if user didnt upload any of them,
-      - notEmpty and isEmail format on email input validation
+      - notEmpty and isEmail format on email input validation,
-      - validation on password input for notEmpty and RegularExperession of "Minimum eight characters, at least one letter and one number" combination
-      -default value of Student role
+      - validation on password input for notEmpty and RegularExperession of "Minimum eight characters, at least one letter and one number" combination, -default value of Student role,
       -hooks validation for encrypted users data after registered

    b.
 Subject Table
-      - notEmpty on subject_name input validation
+      - notEmpty on subject_name input validation,
-      - isNumeric and notEmpty on sks_number validation
+      - isNumeric and notEmpty on sks_number validation,
-      - notEmpty on subject code input validation
+      - notEmpty on subject code input validation,
       - notEmpty on lecture name input validation

    c.
 Study Plan Table
-      - isNumeric and notEmpty on total_sks (well its actually better if automatically calculated) validation
+      - isNumeric and notEmpty on total_sks (well its actually better if automatically calculated) validation,
-      - notEmpty on supervisor input validation
+      - notEmpty on supervisor input validation,
-2. 1 Student having 3 maximum for taking the subjects
+2. 1 Student having 3 maximum for taking the subjects,
-3. 1 Subject having 4 maxium students
+3. 1 Subject having 4 maxium students,

-well, i believe i can do much better than this on my code actually, pardon me.
+well, i believe i can do much better on the last two point on my code, I should learn more, pardon me.

 **The Tech Stack**
 1. Javascript,